f20250373-bit/Nihal_2025A3PS0373H_AVIONICS/ReadMe.txt

 The corrupted/outlier values were replaced using interpolation based on neighboring valid readings.
 A moving average filter was then applied to reduce random sensor noise and produce smoother depth data.
 Finally, Matplotlib was used to plot the depth-time graph and animate it by adding one data point every second.

+(Honestly, all the code for task 1 was generated using AI with my inputs regarding the methods, since  I'm still at a learning stage of the pandas library)